Last updated July 2026

 | Best tide | Two hours either side of high tide for inshore species |

-| Licence | Recreational saltwater fishing — no licence required; daily bag limits apply |
+| Licence | Recreational saltwater fishing β no licence required; daily bag limits apply |

-| Access | Kawakawa Bay Road; beachside parking |
+| Access | Clevedon-Kawakawa Bay Road; beachside parking |

 | Cost | Free public access |

-Kawakawa Bay is a long open bay on the southern Hauraki Gulf, sheltered from the prevailing south-westerlies by the surrounding hills and with rocky headlands at both ends.
-The bay sits within the Clevedon-Kawakawa Bay coast and forms part of the Whitford-Clevedon fishing area popular with Auckland-based recreational anglers.
-The bay’s structure gives a useful mix — rocky points for snapper and kingfish, sandy stretches for surfcasting kahawai and trevally, and reefs further out for the more committed fishermen with kayaks or small boats.
+Kawakawa Bay is a long open bay on the southern Hauraki Gulf, sheltered from prevailing south-westerlies by surrounding hills and with rocky headlands at both ends.
+The bay forms part of the Clevedon-Kawakawa Bay coast and sits within the Whitford-Clevedon fishing area popular with Auckland recreational anglers.
+Nearby Waitawa Regional Park provides additional access points including a wharf at Koherurahi Point suitable for fishing, plus beaches and walking tracks.

 What You’ll Catch and When